jsephandrade/sanaol-cnt-00/backend/PERMISSIONS.md

 - Server enforces RBAC; frontend uses the same map for UI gating (src/lib/permissions.js).
 - Admin has wildcard `all`.
 - Explicit per-user permissions are unioned with role defaults in both backend and frontend.

+Details

+- Staff schedule access: `schedule.view_edit` allows viewing schedule and editing own entries.
+Creating/updating/deleting entries for other employees requires `schedule.manage` (granted to manager/admin by default).
+- Manager schedule access: `schedule.manage` allows creating/updating/deleting schedule entries for any employee.
+Managers also have `schedule.view_edit` for parity in UI.